Nenkai/GTToolsSharp/README.md

 # GTToolsSharp
 A port of gttool from flatz for Gran Turismo 5/6 to C#.

 The motivation for this tool is to port over the near unreadability of the other tool, along with extra features.

-Packing support is implemented, you can add files and edit from the game.
-There is no support for GT Sport.
+### Features
+* Unpacking from any PS3-era Gran Turismo.
+(You'll need the keys to decrypt the volumes).
+* Unpacking **Patch File Systems** (PDIPFS) from game updates (except 1.06 Bsdiff GT6 files, planned)
+* **Packing files for modding** (PDIPFS only, packing an entire 10+gigs GT.VOL is kind of pointless).
+* Packing modified files and marking them as new file entries, so you can have a mod that edits current game files while having them as new files to easily revert by backing up just the volume header file.

 Files can be extracted for GT.VOL (main build volume) and PDIPFS (update patches).